-The Centre has three directors based in each of our partner institutions:
+The Centre has directors based in our partner institutions:

 Julia Laite is a senior lecturer in modern history at the Department of History, Classics and Archaeology in Birkbeck, University of London.
 Her research focuses on women, migration, and intimate labour in the British world.
 She has a strong interest in public history and history and policy.
 Julia is the author of Common Prostitutes and Ordinary Citizens: Commercial Sex in London, 1885-1960, published in 2012.
 Her articles have appeared in History Workshop Journal, the Journal of British Studies, the International Review of Social History, and Past & Present.
 She is the Principle Investigator on a three-year AHRC research project exploring ‘Trafficking, Smuggling, and Illicit Migration in Gendered and Historical Perspective’ (traffickingpast.uk).
 Her next book will be a microhistory of one case of trafficking in the early twentieth century world.

 Professor Nadia Valman (Queen Mary, University of London)